krzko/setup-telemetry/README.md

           traceparent: ${{ steps.setup-telemetry.outputs.traceparent }}
 ```

-In this workflow, the `Set up telemetry` action is used to generate and output the trace ID, job ID, job name, job span ID, and traceparent, which can then be used in subsequent steps of the workflow.
+In this workflow, the `Setup telemetry` action is used to generate and output the trace ID, job ID, job name, job span ID, and traceparent, which can then be used in subsequent steps of the workflow.

 ### Contributing